-- Benefit recipients of the Teachers' Retirement System (TRS) if they were first hired under the TRS on or after July 1, 1990, who are under age 60 and are not receiving a disability benefit. - Benefit recipients of the Public Employees' Retirement System (PERS) if they were first hired under the PERS on or after July 1, 1996, are age 60 or older and who do not have at least 10 years of credited service. - Benefit recipients under a Qualified Domestic Relations Order (alternate payee).
+- Benefit recipients of the Teachers' Retirement System (TRS) if they were first hired under the TRS on or after July 1, 1990, who have less than 25 years of teaching service, are under age 60 and are not receiving a disability benefit. - Benefit recipients of the Public Employees' Retirement System (PERS) if they were first hired under the PERS on or after July 1, 1996, are age 60 or older and who do not have at least 10 years of credited service. - Benefit recipients under a Qualified Domestic Relations Order (alternate payee).
 Premium payments made by an alternate payee must be made directly to the third-party administrator.